Analysis | What we learned from the final 2020 fundraising reports

 Democrats flooded the coffers of Kentucky Senate candidate Amy McGrath, for example, with more than $93 million, in hopes of unseating Senate Majority Leader Mitch McConnell (R-Ky.).
 But the race was never a top target for the party, and McGrath lost by about 20 points.

-The other attempt at unseating a much-derided GOP senator came in South Carolina, where Jaime Harrison raised about $130 million against Sen. Lindsey Graham (R-S.C.).This one was actually considered potentially competitive, but Harrison nonetheless lost by 10 points.
+The other attempt at unseating a much-derided GOP senator came in South Carolina, where Jaime Harrison raised about $130 million against Sen. Lindsey Graham (R-S.C.).This one was actually considered potentially competitive, but Harrison lost by 10 points.

 That’s more than $220 million for two campaigns that didn’t wind up being close.

-Not to be outdone, Republicans tossed tens of millions of dollars at even-less-winnable House races.
+Not to be outdone, Republicans tossed tens of millions of dollars at even less winnable House races.
 They gave about $42 million combined to candidates running against Reps.
 Alexandria Ocasio-Cortez (D-N.Y.), Ilhan Omar (D-Minn.) and Maxine Waters (D-Calif.) and to a Baltimore candidate, Kimberly Klacik, whose message deriding the Democratic leaders of urban cities was frequently promoted by Trump.
 None of them got even 30 percent of the vote.
 Klacik went from 25 percent in a special election earlier this year to 28 percent.

-Lee contributed to this report.
+Michelle Ye Hee Lee contributed to this report.